pravin-sivabalan/karabou-cli/README.md

 # Add the tap (using existing repository)
 brew tap pravin-sivabalan/karabou-cli

-# Install karabou
+# Install karabou (pre-built binary)
 brew install karabou

+# Alternative: Install from source (if binary fails)
+brew install karabou-source
 ```

-**Note:** If you encounter build issues with Homebrew, try the manual installation method below.
+**Note:** The pre-built binary installation is recommended.
+If you encounter issues, try the source build option or the manual installation method below.

 ### Manual Installation